DAILY LIFE IN ROMAN BRITAIN

 The sons and daughters of well to do Romans went to primary school to learn to read and write and do simple arithmetic.
 Only boys went to secondary school where they would learn geometry, history, literature and oratory (the art of public speaking).

 Roman boys and girls wore a kind of necklace called a bulla.
 It consisted of a charm inside a pouch.
 It was worn around the neck.
 A boy wore his until he reached manhood.
 A girl discarded hers when she got married.
 For rich children the bulla might be made of gold.
-Jewelry in general was also more likely to be made from gold or something else just as rare.
+Jewellery in general was also more likely to be made from gold or something else just as rare.
 While those who were of a lesser class were more likely to wear more commonly found metals, earliest forms of ceramic rings or jewelry that could be woven together.

 For the rich in Roman Britain luxuries like wine and olive oil were imported.